-During the 1980’s horror movies such as Critters and Gremlins were huge and so Mattel decided to capitalize on them by releasing their own vicious little monsters called Boglins.
+During the 1980’s horror movies such as Critters and Gremlins were hug!
+Mattel decided to capitalize on this by releasing their own vicious little monsters called ‘Boglins’.

 Created by Tim Clarke, Maureen Trotto and Larry Mass the originals Boglins came to market in 1987 and were produced until 1994.
 Made from flexible rubber, that could be manipulated to represent different facial expressions the Boglins became well loved considering the lack of back story, especially in the UK.

 The Boglins in the UK were the same as the US version, however, for some reason they had different names.
 The three original models were called Dwork, Vlobb and Drool, in the UK the same Boglins were called Dwork, Plunk and Flurp.